sdrestrepo/Triage-management/README.md

 ## 🐞 Did you find some issue o improvment?

-Feel free to contribute and do whatever to consider better to this project.
+Feel free to contribute and do whatever to consider better to this project..